cutedot/CodeSnippet/a/README.md

-# List of Airbnb interview questions
+# List of A company interview questions
 ---

 - [ ] AlienDictionary